IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Payload Elements**

-The body of the request must contain an XML block with the following schema:
+The body of the request must contain an XML block with the following schema.

 |Element|Type|Children|Ancestor|Constraint|
 |---|---|---|---|---|